gene-ressler/bridge-designer/src/README.md

-# Bridge Designer, Cloud Edition
+# Bridge Designer, Cloud Edition (BDCE)

 This is a redesign and implementation as a web app of the Engineering Encounters Bridge Designer, formerly the West Point Bridge Designer.
-The latter were desktop apps originally in Visual Basic for Windows (circa 2000) and then Java (2003 through present) for Windows and Mac OSX.
+Engineering Encounters no longer exists, so the new app is just "Bridge Designer," and it's the "Cloud edition" becaust it no longer relies on a native binary installed locally.
+Earlier versions were desktop apps originally in Visual Basic for Windows (circa 2000) and then Java (2003 through present) for Windows and Mac OSX.
 Our purpose is to make the app useful on more platforms, particularly Chromebooks, which are common in K-12 schools.

-I'm calling this the "Cloud Edition" to distinguish it from previous ones.
-Hence, BDCE.

 # Design considerations